rooftop-media/rooftop-media.org-tutorial/version2.0/tutorial.md

 #  Save a new string variable with the data
 printf -v backupdate '%(%Y-%m-%d-%H:%M:%S)T' -1

-#  Create a folder for backups
+#  Create a folder for the new backups
 mkdir ~/backups/backup-${backupdate}
 if [[ ! $? -eq 0 ]]; then
     echo "Error creating ~/backups/backup-${backupdate}"